decomplexity/SendOauth2/README.md

 Microsoft support is primarily for Microsoft 365 accounts using Graph V1 with the V2 authentication and authorization endpoints.
 Google support is for any Gmail.

-*Why wrap?* Non-trivial websites typically use email at many points (Contact pages, purchase confirmations, PayPal IPNs and so on), and incorporating PHPMailer invocation code and mail settings in each such page is a pain for maintenance, especially if OAuth2 is set up to use a different Client Secret (and possibly even a different Client ID) for each point  - which is the recommended secure approach.
+*Why wrap?* Non-trivial websites typically use email at many points (Contact pages, purchase confirmations, PayPal IPNs and so on), and incorporating PHPMailer invocation code and mail settings in each such page is a pain for maintenance, especially if OAuth2 is set up to use a different Client Secret (and possibly even a different Client ID) for each point  - which is the more secure approach.

 Using the SendOauth2 wrapper, a page can contain as little as: